-Jodi was first elected to the Board of NZHIT in 2008, was appointed Chair Delegate in 2011 and Chair in 2012.
+Ross was elected to the Board of NZHIT in 2017.

 Kate is the founder and Managing Director of Healthpoint Ltd (Since 2004).
 She is passionate about cloud technology; enabling patient engagement and optimising interactions and decision making.
 Kate has extensive experience in general management, human resources, sales, brand and operational management.

 Kate was first elected to the Board in 2010 and was appointed Chair Delegate in 2012.